 Two types of treatment are available for sunspots on the face: topical creams and dermatologic techniques.

 Topical creams are treatments that people apply to the skin.
 Several creams contain ingredients that target the tyrosinase enzyme and reduce the appearance of sunspots.

 Hydroquinone works as a skin-lightening treatment by blocking the effect of tyrosinase.
-People can purchase 2% hydroquinone creams over the counter.
-Higher strengths of hydroquinone require a doctor’s prescription.
+Getting hydroquinone creams requires a doctor’s prescription.

 People who use hydroquinone may experience the following side effects:

 Women who are pregnant or breastfeeding should avoid using hydroquinone because substantial amounts of the medication absorb into the skin and enter the woman’s bloodstream.
 Here, it can affect a fetus or a breastfeeding baby.